Sale and Purchase

 - Any remaining blocks will be made available to the public on the open market through a competitive process, such as auction, with a reserve price that is no lower than the price originally offered to the Former First Right Holder.

-In some cases, the land may be subject to rezoning but just like any rezoning in the ACT, this would be subject to consultation with the community under the Territory Plan and would be independently undertaken by the Environment and Planning Directorate.
+In some cases, the land may be subject to rezoning but just like any rezoning in the ACT, this would be subject to consultation with the community under the Territory Plan and would be independently undertaken by the Environment, Planning and Sustainable Development Directorate.

 - The Territory purchased the affected properties at full market value, ignoring the presence of loose fill asbestos contamination and minor presentation or maintenance issues.